 And two-time Slam winner Simona Halep will look for her first Olympic dent come July as well (she lost in the first round in 2012), the Romanian, a household name in her home country, maintaining a close friendship with countrywoman Nadia Comaneci.
 She said, according to the Guardian, after winning at Wimbledon in 2019: “I want to win any medal in the Olympics to fulfill everything I have done in tennis.
 It is a chance to play for my country and I have always loved to do that.”

 Who’s got next?
 Tsitsipas, Gauff, among those to watch

 While Djokovic, Nadal, Serena, Federer, and other mainstay tennis names loom large in the game, players like Osaka, Thiem, Andreescu, and more, have broken through, and 2021 could offer the chance for many others.

-Daniil Medvedev was the 2019 U.S. Open runner-up to Nadal and has a lethal game, while Alexander Zverev finished second to Thiem there this year.
+Australian Open 2021 men's finallist Daniil Medvedev was also the 2019 U.S. Open runner-up to Nadal, and has a lethal game, while Alexander Zverev finished second to Thiem there in 2020.
 Also to watch in the men’s game is Medvedev’s Russian counterpart Andrey Rublev and Matteo Berrettini of Italy.

 On the women’s side, many are curious to see if American Coco Gauff can rise from her current spot of No.48 at age 16, while Canada’s Leylah Annie Fernandez continues to impress, as well.
 Tsitsipas and Gauff also train with Patrick Mouratolgou, coach of Serena Williams.